Ivey Ranch offers three internship opportunities:

 Interns will need to bring their lunch during the internship period as well as a refillable water bottle and snacks for breaks they will have throughout the day.

 Interns will be provided a Certificate of Recognition for the community service hours they provide as well as a nomination for the President’s Volunteer Service Award (based on age and number of hours of service provided).
-Their Certificate of Recognition will be mailed to them the first week of September.
-Also, interns may accrue $100 scholarships towards horseback riding instruction for each week of full-time service.
+Their Certificate of Recognition will be presented to them at the Annual Western Hoedown.
+Also, interns may accrue $150 scholarships towards horseback riding instruction for each week of full-time service.